harrydylewski/Arduino-4-Bit-LCD-Optimized-Library/README.md

 This library optimizes a lot of bit mangling normally used by the arduino library through digital writes.
 However there's still a lot more work to be done.
 For now the library is using the same function name scheme of the arduino's LCD library to maintain drop in compability.
+Printing 8/16/32 bit numbers are also optimized to convert from binary to to ASCII faster than a standard itoa/utoa.

 There are two verions, single and multi port.
 Single port assumes the pins are on the same port which allows for faster writes.
 There are also limitations on which pins are usable.